LewisResearchGroup/ms-mint/docs/python.md

 ...
 </pre>

-The last property is `mint.rt_projections` which stores a dictionary of dictionaries with peakshapes:
+The last property is `mint.rt_projections` which stores a dictionary of dictionaries with peak shapes:

 <pre>
 {'1': {'./data/test.mzXML': retentionTime